OptionsHouse ReviewOpen an Account

 Out of the primary areas for grading a broker, research is where OptionsHouse fares worst.
-The broker offers no research whatsoever for mutual funds or ETFs, and lacks any third party reports.
-For most discount brokers, however, investors should expect lackluster research because they are getting discounted commissions in return.
+The broker offers no research whatsoever for mutual funds or ETFs, and lacks any third- party reports.

 Pulling up a quote of any stock will bring up a basic page of information, including a stock chart, news, a quick bio about the company, events calendar, and a summary of analyst opinions, among other notes.
-On the whole, everything is very basic, and the offering lacks free financial research hubs such as Yahoo Finance.
+On the whole, everything is very basic, and the analysis even lacks free financial research that hubs such as Yahoo Finance offer.

 On the positive side, I was impressed by the technical analysis pages provided for each stock.
 Short-term trends, long-term trends, options statistics, stops, trading signals, and a summary of bullish, bearish, and non-directional events can all be viewed.
 Clicking the trading strategies sub tab also gives you an overview of close to a dozen strategies, including explanations, which was both educational and useful for considering potential trade ideas.

 This one positive was as far as it went, however.
 For investors who desire quality research of stocks, ETFs, and mutual funds, your portfolio is best kept elsewhere.